typemiguel/WalnutiQ/WalnutiQ/README.md

       + model
           - MARK_II = demonstrations of how to build and train a partial brain model on a popular handwritten digit data set.
-  - images
-      + MNIST = contains a popular handwritten digit data set
-      + model = a small set of handwritten digits used in the classes in folder tests
   - .project = When writing your code using the IDE this file will allow all of your files to be organized in the correct folder.
   - MARKII_UML.jpg = UML diagram of all classes